swissup/swissup.github.io/m1/extensions/reviewreminder/index.md

 ##### Change Email Template

-You can modify reminder email as any other Magento email template under `Sys
+You can modify reminder email as any other Magento email template under `System > Transactional Emails`.
- > Transactional Emails`.
 Press `Add New Template` button, select `Review Reminder` in `Template` field and your locale, then `Load Template` button.
 Template will be loaded and you can change template styles and markup in `Template Content` field.
 After modification please save the template and select it in `System > Configuration >